jorgecontreras/kubernetes/README.md

 - New practice questions or examples.
 - Tips and tricks for Kubernetes certification exams.

-Happy learning and best of luck with your CKAD certification! 🚀
+Happy learning and best of luck with your Kubernetes journey! 🚀